Ulisses-Spiele/dsa5-foundryVTT-wiki/Item-Effects.md

 Currently you can modify advantages, disadvantages, special abilites, meleeweapons, rangeweapons and armor so they alter the attributes of their character.
-This is needed to create abilites that add f.e.
-Arcane Energy or change Initiative and similar things.
+This is required to create abilites that add e.g. Arcane Energy or change Initiative and do similar things.

-To create the effect add f.e. "+1 LeP" to the effect input field on the item.
+To create the desired effect add for example "+1 LeP" to the effect input field on the item.
 This will add 1 Life point to the character.
-For equipment the effect will only apply, if the item is actually worn.
-To add multiple effects, separate them with "," f.e. "+1 LeP, +1 AsP".
+For equipment the effect will only apply if the item is actually worn.
+To add multiple effects, separate them with "," e.g. "+1 LeP, +1 AsP".

 You can check the result on the status tab of the character sheet.
-The effect will appear, if you filled out everything correctly.
+The effect will appear if you filled out everything correctly.

 Currently possible attribute Modifications include (they differ for each language):
 | Attribute | English | German |